kajamite/vim/README.md

     in corresponding folders in ~/.vim/bundle folder.

 3. You will need to additionaly configure YouCompleteMe plugin (if you plan to use it).
 Read more about it [here](http://valloric.github.io/YouCompleteMe/).
+4. For ag.vim plugin to work you need to install ag itself(if you don't already).
+Read more [here](https://github.com/rking/ag.vim).

 ### Enjoy!